daattali/beautiful-jekyll/_posts/2021-12-13-hiring-postdoc.md

 ## For more information

 Does this sound interesting, do you think you are a good match for working on the xDSL project?
-If so, then there are further details [here](https://elxw.fa.em3.oraclecloud.com/hcmUI/CandidateExperience/en/sites/CX_1001/job/2586/) which also contains the link to apply for this role.
+If so, then there are further details [here](https://elxw.fa.em3.oraclecloud.com/hcmUI/CandidateExperience/en/sites/CX_1001/job/2586/).
+Applications must be recieved by 5pm on the 5th of January 2022 ,and the link also contains details about how to apply for this role.